enso-org/enso/doc/design/syntax/syntax.md

 **If dependent types are so great, why they are not used widely?** Basically, there are two problems.
 First, there is a small set of languages allowing for dependent types, like Agda or Idris.
-Second, both writing as well as using dependently typed code is significantly harder than a code using conventional type system.
-The second problem is even bigger because it stands in a way to easily refactor the code base and keep it in a good shape.
+Second, both writing as well as using dependently typed code is significantly harder than for code using a conventional type system.
+The second problem is even bigger because it stands in the way of easy refactoring of the code base and keeping it in good shape.

 **I've heard that dependent type system in Enso is different, how?** The Enso type system provides a novel approach to dependent types.
 It allows to just